matt-wu/Ext3Fsd/Ext3Fsd/readme.txt

  About Ext2Fsd
 ======================

-Ext2Fsd project is an ext2 file system driver for Windows (2000/2003/XP/7/8).
+Ext2Fsd project is an ext2/3/4 file system driver for Windows (2k/XP/7/8/10).

 It's a free software.
-Everyone can distribute and modify it under GNU GPLv2.
+Everyone can distribute or modify it under GNU GPLv2.

 ======================
  Author & Homepage
 ======================

-Matt<mattwu@163.com>
+Matt Wu <mattwu@163.com>
 http://www.ext2fsd.com